OlivierSohn/hamazed/BACKLOG.md

-- Make a separate deploy script for highscores : we want only one high score server.
+- Make a separate deploy script for highscores : we want one high score server, associated to possibly multiple game servers. make the highscore server location overridable via command line, as server argument: by default, use

 - High scores: